sonu9895/AI_assistant_for_finance/README.md

 4. updating current price of gold using API call to yahoo finance.
 5. streaming of voice output to reduce the wait time for voice input.
 6. Saving the voice_input in backend so that it can be streamed later.
+7. Adding open source model support to use when gemini API key is not available.